corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 ### Perform A Health Check

-To verify that all configured CENM data sources or a single SMR service data source are reachable by the Signing Service, a health check can be performed by running the `run clientHealthCheck`.
+To verify that all configured CENM data sources or a single SMR Service data source are reachable by the Signing Service, a health check can be performed by running the `run clientHealthCheck`.
 This will iteratively run through each service, sending a simple ping message and verifying a successful response.
 Any unsuccessful connection attempts will be displayed to the console.
 This method is especially useful after the initial setup to verify that the Signing and CENM services have been configured